ekwus/websocketsharper/README.md

 WebSocketSharper is a fork of sta/websocket-sharp that focuses purely on .NetCore / .NetStandard, adds unit testable friendly interfaces and adds a Reactive IObservable flow to the data streams.

 websocket-sharp is provided under [The MIT License].
+Copyright is retained by the relevant authors and contributors.

 ## Warning ##